antonioribeiro/firewall/readme.md

 ### Blocking Whole Countries

-You can block a country by, instead of an ip address, pass `country:<2-letter ISO code>`
+You can block a country by, instead of an ip address, pass `country:<2-letter ISO code>`.
+So, to block all Brazil's IP addresses, you do:

 ```
-php artisan firewall:blacklist country:uk
+php artisan firewall:blacklist country:br
 ```

 You will have to add this requirement to your `composer.json` file:

 ```
-"geoip/geoip": "~1.14"
+"geoip/geoip": "1.*"
 ```

-You can find all of the codes here: [isocodes](http://www.spoonfork.org/isocodes.html)
+You can find those codes here: [isocodes](http://www.spoonfork.org/isocodes.html)

 ### Installation